FLCAC-admin/uslci-content/docs/release_info/press-release.md

 ## 2022 Fall Quarter (Scheduled September 30, Occurred September 30)

 This USLCI Database release is the USLCI_2022_Q3 or fall 2022 release.
-This USLCI database version is available on the [NREL USLCI repo](https://www.lcacommons.gov/lca-collaboration/National_Renewable_Energy_Laboratory/USLCI_Database_2022_Q3_v1/datasets) of the [Federal LCA Commons Collaboration Server](https://www.lcacommons.gov/lca-collaboration/search).
+This USLCI database version is available on the [NREL USLCI repo](https://www.lcacommons.gov/lca-collaboration/National_Renewable_Energy_Laboratory/USLCI_Database_2022_Q3_v1/datasets) of the [Federal LCA Commons Collaboration Server](https://www.lcacommons.gov/lca-collaboration/search) as well as via the [USLCI Release Downloads](/docs/release_info/release-downloads.md) page of this GitHub site.

 ### Overview of 2022\_Q3\_v1 Changes: